Ginkgo: Taxonomic history and etymology

 The original Chinese name, 銀杏, appeared in Chinese herbology literature such as the 1329 Daily Use Materia Medica (日用本草) and the 1578 Compendium of Materia Medica (本草綱目).
 It is a jukujikun (Chinese reading) of another Sinitic term 鴨脚 (Yājiǎo) "duckfeet" in reference to its leaves, attested in 11th century Song dynasty literature.

 The genus Ginkgo was formally described and published by Carl Linnaeus in his 1771 book Mantissa plantarum II.
-He took up Kaempfer's misspelling for the name of the genus.
+He used Kaempfer's misspelling for the name of the genus.
 Despite its spelling, "ginkgo" is usually pronounced /ˈɡɪŋkoʊ/, which has given rise to the common alternative spelling "gingko".
 The spelling pronunciation /ˈɡɪŋkgoʊ/ is also documented in some dictionaries.

-The family Ginkgoaceae was first published by the German botanist Adolf Engler in the 1897 book Die natürlichen Pflanzenfamilien that he edited with Karl A. E. Prantl.
+The family Ginkgoaceae was first published by the German botanist Adolf Engler in the 1897 book Die natürlichen Pflanzenfamilien which he edited with Karl A. E. Prantl.
 The family contains only the genus Ginkgo.
 The name is a nomen conservandum, retained despite breaking rules of botanical nomenclature.

 Human uses

-Food, medicine, and herbalism

-In Korea, the seed flesh of Ginkgo biloba is eaten with rice.

-Ginkgolides are biologically active terpenic lactones present in Ginkgo leaves.
-They are diterpenoids with 20-carbon skeletons, biosynthesized from geranylgeranyl pyrophosphate.

-Ginkgolide B is used in treatment of cerebrovascular disease.
-It may serve to prevent migraines in young people.
-It functions as a selective antagonist of glycine receptors based on noncompetitive inhibition for the neurological system.
+Herbalism and phytochemicals

-Ginkgo has been used in traditional Chinese medicine since at least the 11th century AD.
-Ginkgo seeds, leaves, and nuts have traditionally been applied for ailments such as dementia, asthma, bronchitis, and kidney and bladder disorders.
-However, there is no reliable evidence that ginkgo is useful for any of these conditions.
+Having been used in traditional Chinese medicine since at least the 11th century AD, ginkgo seeds, leaves, and nuts have been used for treating various ailments, although there is no clinical evidence that ginkgo is effective as a therapy for any disease or for imparting any health effects.
+Although commonly used as a dietary supplement, ginkgo products provide no proven benefits.

+Ginkgolides - terpenic lactones present in Ginkgo leaves - are diterpenoids with 20-carbon skeletons, biosynthesized from geranylgeranyl pyrophosphate.
+Ginkgo leaves are rich in diverse phytochemicals, including the flavonoids, quercetin, kaempferol, and isorhamnetin.
+Containing carbohydrates, protein, and fats, the seeds are coated with butyric acid and caproic acid, which produce a foul odor.

+In Korea, ginkgo seed flesh is eaten with rice.

 Culture

 The ginkgo has appeared in culture both in East Asia and in the Western world.
-In China, the tree appears in ancient moulded-brick reliefs near Nanjing.
-In Japan, ginkgo designs appear in woodblock prints and in tsuba sword mounting decorations, and in the chonmage hairstyle used by sumo wrestlers.
+In Japan, ginkgo designs appear in woodblock prints such as Utamaro's depiction of Ofuji, known as "Miss Ginkgo", and in the chonmage hairstyle used by sumo wrestlers.